Samarth-2409X/BrainlyFrontend/README.md

-# This is my second brain frontend repository
+# This is frontend code of my second brain project